thxndoc/Module_6_CS20240168_WFO2407_GroupD_Thando-Cibi_JSL06/README.md

+# Project Overview

+* Build a simple menu display system for a fictional UberEats restaurant called "CodeCuisine".
+* Display different categories of food items and allow users to add items to their order with a click.
+* Update total price as user adds item to order.

-# [JSL06] Submission: CodeCuisine Menu Display System Challenge
+## [JSL06] Submission: CodeCuisine Menu Display System Challenge

 You will:
 1. Use the provided Starter Code Repository: https://github.com/CodeSpace-Academy/Module_6_StudentNo_Classcode_Group_Name-Surname_JSL06